 Some anthropology majors have chosen to spend the summer before their senior year, or a semester in their junior or senior year, away from Princeton doing field research and/or studying abroad.
 We encourage this, but fieldwork and/or study abroad are neither required nor expected.
 Still, these are unique opportunities and a refreshing change from the laboratory or library research more commonly part of college work.
 In their roles as advisers for students' independent work, the Anthropology Department faculty are available to help students develop field projects or plan for study abroad.
 The Anthropology Department has limited funds, available on competitive basis, for rising seniors, for summer field research toward the senior thesis.
 Additional funding is available from the Office of the Dean of the College and other sources.
 Students should consult the Student Activities Funding Engine for details and information about funding.

 Each anthropology major has one faculty adviser for the junior paper and another faculty adviser for the senior thesis.
 Normally, junior and senior advisers are different individuals – the goal being mutual engagement as broad as possible between students and faculty.
 Any faculty member has the expertise to advise any student, but the Anthropology Department makes every effort to match advisers with students based on the students’ interests and the faculty members’ areas of specialization.
 Advisers help students develop and refine their research topics, find relevant literature, conceptualize their approach, and improve their written expression.
 Advisers also evaluate their advisees’ work.
 Every advising relationship is different -- for example, some students prefer structured deadlines to motivate their work; others prefer more independence and flexibility.
 In all cases, independent work demands focus, initiative, organization, and good communication with one’s adviser.
 It is each student’s responsibility to schedule advising meetings and to meet all departmental benchmarks on time (see below).
+Students experiencing challenges with their independent work should feel free to contact their departmental representative or residential college dean for guidance and support.
+The Office of the Dean of the College website also has some useful suggestions for managing the advising relationship.

 Independent Work in General